What does "swear an affidavit" mean?

 Most affidavits need to be sworn before you can file them.

 During COVID-19, you don't need to swear or affirm most affidavits that you're filing in a Provincial Court matter.
 This includes the Financial Statement (Form 4).
-If there is a hearing, the judge will likely require you to swear or affirm your affidavits at the hearing.
+But you do need to make sure that any affidavit you prepare and file is true and accurate.
+If there is a hearing, the judge will likely require you to swear or affirm the truth of your affidavits at the hearing.

 Usually you'll find at least one person at the court registry or government agent's office who can help swear your affidavit.